CluedIn-io/CluedIn.Documentation/_docs/40-Governance/Access-Control/Access Control.md

 ![Diagram](integration-level-access.png)

 You have two ways to apply access control within CluedIn.
-The first is by visitings a particular user and setting which data sources that user has access to.
+The first is by visiting a particular user and setting which data sources that user has access to.
 The other is by selecting a particular integration source and setting which users have read access to the integration point.

 Step 1: Navigate to your Integrations page.